elugens/hello-javascript/docs/bonus-javascript-design-patterns/additional-patterns/mixin-pattern.md

 ---

-### Could you please describe the mixin design pattern?
+### What is the Mixin design pattern in JavaScript?

 <details className='answer'>
   <summary>